Looking for White Van Man

-The usual procedure, I learned later, is for the Procurator Fiscal's office to give out the names and addresses of witnesses.
+The usual procedure, I learned later, is for the Procurator Fiscal's office to give out witnesses's names and addresses to a solicitor.

 If the witnesses refuse to give a pre-cognition statement, as it is known, they can in theory be required to do so

 in front of a judge.
 In practice, this almost never happens.
 What does happen is that at the very last moment, just before the trial,

 your solicitor will get a phone call from the Procurator Fiscal Depute giving you a rough outline of what the Crown's

 It's pretty hard to get this information without a solicitor.
 If you go it alone, the system will put all sorts of

 15 June 2004 on a road or other public place, namely Kingsway West, Dundee, you

 [the Accused] did drive a mechanically propelled motor vehicle, namely motor car